After a mother killed her four young children and then herself last month in rural China, onlookers quickly pointed to life circumstances.

 Data is also lacking on whether mental-health interventions can make a true dent in poverty rates or why some people remain resilient even in extremely challenging circumstances.

 "We don't know whether intervening in depression is also a good poverty intervention," Haushofer says.
 Because depression keeps people out of work, treating it should help, but evidence is still lacking.

 Better data may be coming.
 Lund is in charge of an effort called PRIME, a multinational consortium that aims to implement treatment programs for mental disorders in low-resource settings.
 One project involves tracking efforts to improve access to mental health services in five countries, including Ethiopia, South Africa and Uganda, with preliminary results expected within the next year.

-In 2013, the World Health Organization committed to a mental health action plan, with goals of increasing access to services for severe mental health disorders by 20 percent and suicide rates by 10 percent in 135 member countries by 2020.
+In 2013, the World Health Organization committed to a mental health action plan, with a goal of increasing access to services for severe mental health disorders by 20 percent and reducing the suicide rate by 10 percent in 135 member countries by 2020.

 As for why the mother in China took the lives of her children, no one can say for sure.
 Similar tragedies happen in wealthy countries, too.